ACDC: The Adverse Conditions Dataset with Correspondences for Robust Semantic Driving Scene Perception: Additional Details on ACDC Dataset

 \subsection{Annotation}

-In Fig.~\ref{fig:supp:dataset:stats:invalid}, we show the percentage of the pixels of each semantic class in ACDC that are marked as invalid in the ground-truth invalid mask $J$.
+In Fig.~\ref{fig:supp:dataset:stats:invalid}, we show for the adverse-condition part of ACDC (4006 images) the percentage of the pixels of each semantic class that are marked as invalid in the ground-truth invalid mask $J$.
 For the majority of the classes, a notable percentage of more than 5\% of the pixels are labeled as invalid, which demonstrates the ability of our specialized annotation protocol with privileged information to assign a legitimate semantic label even to invalid regions with ambiguous semantic content.

 The total number of annotated pixels in ACDC is presented in Table~\ref{table:supp:dataset:stats:total}.
-Note that labeled pixels that are marked as valid in the ground-truth invalid masks $J$ constitute ca.\ 85\% of the total pixels.
-From the remaining 15\% of pixels that did not receive a legitimate semantic label in stage~1 of the annotation because of their ambiguity, it was possible to label \emph{half} of them (7.5\%) with a legitimate semantic label in stage~2 of the annotation, by making use of the additional privileged information in the form of corresponding normal-condition images and original adverse-condition videos.
+Note that labeled pixels that are marked as valid in the ground-truth invalid masks $J$ constitute ca.\ 85\% of the pixels in the adverse-condition part of the dataset.
+From the remaining 15\% of pixels in the adverse-condition part that did not receive a legitimate semantic label in stage~1 of the annotation because of their ambiguity, it was possible to label \emph{half} of them (7.5\%) with a legitimate semantic label in stage~2 of the annotation, by making use of the additional privileged information in the form of corresponding normal-condition images and original adverse-condition videos.
 Note that for stage~2 of the annotation, we explicitly set the time budget (excluding quality control) to 20 minutes and asked the annotators to prioritize labeling of (i) traffic participants and (ii) distant and/or unclear objects that were affected the most by the adverse conditions at the time of capture.
+The normal-condition part of the dataset was annotated with the standard semantic segmentation protocol, so none of the labeled pixels is invalid.
+It is worth noting that, probably due to the normality of the conditions in this part of the dataset, a slightly larger percentage of pixels (96.8\%) was possible to label compared to the adverse-condition part.
+Overall, more than 10 billion pixels in ACDC have received panoptic labels.